 That said, there is something good in every situation, and if you look hard enough, you’ll find it.
 Let’s start with the good stuff, shall we?

 Cancún is undeniably bright and beautiful!
 The view from the plane upon our descent was striking.
 The water went from dark blue to a gorgeous turquoise!
 Everything is painted in bright greens, oranges, pinks, yellows, blues, and reds.
 This girl likes vibrant colors that seem to make things come alive, and Cancún has them.

 The Seaside Massage

 It was the day after Valentine’s Day.
-My husband was on a work trip where I couldn’t accompany him.
-Basically all my plans for my 50-hour trip went to pot.
-My love language is “physical touch,” and if you know about the 5 Love Languages, you know I needed a massage!
+My husband was on a business trip where I couldn’t accompany him.
+And basically all my plans for a fun solo trip to Mexico did not work out.
+My love language is “physical touch,” and if you know about the 5 Love Languages, you know that means I needed a massage!
 It wasn’t too pricey, and it was worth every penny.
 Check out the view:

 This is really the reason I picked Cancún: the history.
 I’ve wanted to see the Mayan (and Aztec, and Incan, etc.) ruins a long time.
 There are a few places to see ruins on Cancún island itself, as well as a Mayan Museum.

 How cute is this guy?
 They were all over the ruins, just hanging out.

 The Bus System